Arbazmohammad/ELT-Pipeline-using-Snowflake-DBT/README.md

 # ELT-Pipeline-using-Snowflake-DBT

-### Developed ELT pipeline using snowflake and DBT.
+### Build an ELT pipeline using snowflake and DBT.
 Orchestrated the pipeline using Airflow.

 ## Architecture